 Tilden is one of the East Bay's oldest parks, and it remains one of the best.
 Its unique variegated look — hilly meadows streaked with many kinds of woodland — and its genteel, civilized notion of nature perfectly complement the opulent Craftsman-style neighborhoods of the Berkeley Hills.
 Tilden isn't so much a place for hiking as it is for extended nature walks.

 The central corridor of the park is a highly-developed canyon with numerous picnic areas, a swimming lake, a nature center, a childrens' farm, a huge merry-go-round that dates to 1911, a botanic garden, an elegant event hall (the Brazil Building) and a golf course, all of which are very popular.
 A dense network of trails climbs into the remarkably scenic hills above the canyon, offering views of San Francisco and San Pablo Reservoir.

 Tilden's trails connect with the larger Wildcat Canyon Regional Park to the north.
-It's surprising how quickly the landscape changes as you cross the park boundary; Wildcat Canyon has a rather severe look, without the attractive stands of trees or any of the sheltered, civilized feel of Tilden.
+It's surprising how quickly the landscape changes as you cross the park boundary; Wildcat Canyon has a rather severe look, without the attractive stands of trees or the sheltered, civilized feel of Tilden.

 ** Wildcat Peak (3.9 miles, 750 ft)